 During Wood Badge, a model Boy Scout Troop will serve as a laboratory for training purposes; this Troop simulation provides a good framework for practicing leadership skills introduced in the course.

-The course begins each Friday at 8 a.m. and ends Sunday afternoon.
+The first weekend the course begins Friday at 8 a.m. and ends Sunday afternoon.
+The second weekend the course begins Saturday at 8 a.m. and ends Sunday afternoon.

 View Scouting as a family of interrelated values based programs that provide age-appropriate activities for youth.